Challenge level: 4 out of 5

 Your remaining challenge costs of £1,750 then won't be due until 12 weeks before the challenge.

 This charity challenge gives us the once-in-a-lifetime chance to immerse ourselves in the fascinating history of the Incas and explore the ruins of their sacred sites, nestled in stunning South American scenery.

 Together, we'll trek deep into the misty mountains of Peru, alongside rivers in vast valleys and up through forests, bursting with an incredible range of flora.
 We’ll tackle an awesome mix of terrains, from the high desert plateau to the tropical, Andean rainforest.

-The literal highlight of our challenge lies at the finish line, as we watch the sunrise over the magnificent Machu Picchu, Mother Earth.
+The literal highlight of our Inca Trail Trek lies at the finish line, as we watch the sunrise over the magnificent Machu Picchu, Mother Earth.